blowmage/blowmage.github.com/_posts/2013-01-24-writing-conf-proposals.md

 **Keep it brief.** It's unfair to ask a reader to parse through 3 paragraphs setting up a scenario that the session will address.
 A person ought to be able to scan the description and feel confident about what will be covered.

 **Avoid lists.** Sticking with the "why" is where the power of your proposal comes from.
 Some may disagree with this guideline, but if your proposal contains lists (or more than two paragraphs), it's a strong indicator that you're diving deeper into the "what" than the "why".
-(Yes, I understand the irony of giving the advise to not use lists in a list.
+(Yes, I understand the irony of giving the advice to not use lists in a list.
 But this blog post isn't a conference proposal either.)

 **Make it topical.** Consider the audience and the theme of the conference.
 If you are submitting to a Python conference, then it's probably not a good idea to submit a proposal on Lisp.
 Yes, you may think that the audience should all hear how Lisp is great, but will the attendees care?
 Does the selection committee?
 If the conference clearly states that they intend to be as beginner-friendly as possible, then your dive into the subtle details of natural language processing libraries is unlikely to be accepted, no matter how great a talk it would be.